-- The annual average rate is the sum of the general and targeted rates, divided by the number of ratepayers. - There will be properties that pay less and others that pay more, depending on the services they receive. - Total forecast rates revenue to be collected increased by 19.7% but due to growth in the number of rateable properties the increase in average rates per property is lower.
+- Total rates include metered water charges. - The annual average rate is the sum of the general and targeted rates, divided by the number of ratepayers. - There will be properties that pay less and others that pay more, depending on the services they receive. - Total forecast rates revenue to be collected increased by 14.0% but due to growth in the number of rateable properties the increase in average rates per property is lower at 12.7%.